The mother of your child’s playmate arrives to pick up her child. Do you invite her in for some vino? Which one?

-5. Wine is important to have on hand because, as Natalie says, people like to confess and converse over wine.
-“Wine,” she says, “is the new coffee during playmates or book clubs.
+1. Why wine?
+Wine is important to have on hand because people like to confess and converse over wine.
+Wine is the new coffee during playmates or book clubs.
 I call wine at 5 p.m.
-‘Mommy’s little helper.’”
+‘Mommy’s little helper.’